 - Be clear about the desired payment before each study session starts.
 If the participant wishes to be paid in cash, grant them 0 credits for the experiment and then pay them as agreed.

-Note: For any further queries about the SONA system please email Psychology Student Associate, Wisha Jamal (firstname.lastname@example.org) or approach her at the East Core Labs during the following times:
+Note: For any further queries about the SONA system please email our Student Associate and Lab Manager, Yoon Thiri (email@example.com) or book a Zoom meeting with her (https://tinyurl.com/labdeskhours) during the following times: